What’s on at Wool@J13 2019?

-I Got Rhythm We’ll be bringing you musical treats throughout the weekend.
-Watch this space.
+I Got Rhythm The Daisy Dukes are the ladies with the ukuleles who will be serenading us on Saturday 18th May & joining the men of the punk ukelele band Not Quite Dead Yet on Sunday 19th May for further sounds.
 Camping Under canvas or in your caravan to bring you closer & quicker to the action.
 Just a field away at the farm.
 Check out more details on our Information page

 The Peckish Pony – Street Food Down on the Farm An inspired cuisine awaits you at The Peckish Pony with our Street Food from around the world.
 Bored with sandwiches?
 You bet!
 You might be in Penkridge, but we’re going to transport you to a torrid and tastier experience than you may ever have had before.
-We have oodles of noodles for you, a smile of spices, battered bhajis (in a good way), burrito wraps buried in a Jamaican melody.
+We have oodles of noodles for you, a smile of spices, battered bhajis (in a good way) and wood fired pizzas to savour.
 Oh, your taste buds will love you.
 Especially if you’re vegan, cos we’ve taken care of you, too.
 The extraordinary nosh ‘n’ natter from these extraordinary street food vendors is all sourced as locally as possible and, eco aware, their packaging is made from, among other sustainable gubbins, plant based materials; portion pots & glasses are also very likely to be compostable.
-Watch this space, guys, and don’t miss what is going to be a show with a kick and one to savour in your memory.
-Watch this space for more details of our food traders in 2019
+Don’t miss what is going to be a show with a kick and one to savour in your memory.
+For our complete list of Food Traders for 2019, visit our What’s On page

 Do you have a fleece which you want to sell or do you simply want to buy one ?
 You may not know one end of a sheep from the other, but worry not.
 We will have a resident experts on hand to help guide both buyers and sellers We have over 70 different breeds of sheep in the UK and the fleeces produced from them will all be as different as the breed itself.
 Some will be finer and be used for knitting clothes, while, at the other end of the scale, mountain sheep will produce coarse fleece, hardwearing & downright suitable for floor covering (carpets).
 Just one interesting fact which you’ll be able to find out from our resident experts.
 Watch this space for more details